Takobz/letspretendblog/blog/2022/01/dependency-injection.md

 ###### Why is this benefitial?
 As we will see DI makes it easy for us to test other classes without worrying about services.
-Most of the time when we run unit tests we want to configure our services to give certain values.
+Most of the time when we run unit tests we want to configure our services to give certain values and it's hard to do that if we defined our service in different places.

+DI enforces single responsibilty as you will inject services that make it easy for your class to do what it must do.

 It can be hard to make/impossible to make a service give mock data if you can't mock it.
 This typically happens when we have our service instantiated in a method we are testing.